OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Dynamic_instrumentation_with_frida_gadget.md

 The goal is for the reader to be able to decompose a target application from APK to source and resources.
 Then, inject the frida gadget into the application and initialise it early in the target application's initialisation sequence.
 Next, repackage the target application back into an APK for deployment to a test device.
 Finally, confirm that communication is establised between frida on the tester's workstation and the frida gadget as injected within the target application.

 ## Let's get started
-There are four broad stages involved in preparing for testing a target application on a non-rooted device via dynamic binary injection using the frida gadget.
+There are four broad stages involved in preparing for testing of a target application on a non-rooted device via dynamic binary injection using the frida gadget.
 These are:
 - Initial setup and decomposition
 - Injection and initialision
 - Repackaging and deployment